-Compared to most high street printers, who print at 360 dpi with 2 passes (no. of times a print head passes over an area), our giclee printing is set to 1440 dpi, with 8 passes, using an Epson HDR 10-colour pigment ink system profiled for accurate colour reproduction.
+Compared to most high street printers, who print at 360 dpi with 2 passes (no. of times a print head passes over an area), our giclee printing is set to 1440 dpi, with 8 passes.
+Our archival pigment prints are profiled for accurate colour reproduction.

 Using our state-of-the-art print software, prints are sharp, detailed, and vibrant.
 We maximise the colour gamut for every paper we offer and capture open shadow detail, true blues and natural skin tones for every image we print.

 3-level black ink technology means better grey balance, impressive mid-tones, and no colour casts, for true black and white reproduction.

 Choose from a range of eight beautiful fine art papers, and print full-frame, or with a border in any colour, we’re able to offer bespoke sizes to the mm.

 Carefully packaged flat or in tubes, we can send single prints or large batches of giclee prints to destinations worldwide.